Daryn Hinton: Hollywood career

 Hinton also worked on the crew of Don Ho's television program.
 In 1979, she promoted the Las Vegas Film Festival at the Cannes Film Festival with movie and TV personalities Stuart Whitman and Sivi Aberg supervising filming for Dick Clark on board The Jolly Joker.
 In 1981, Hinton produced a television pilot in Hawaii starring Gilad Jankowitz using the second unit Magnum, P.I. production team, including Bruce Shirley.
 It was the first exercise show shot on location.
 Jankowitz later developed the show for international audiences under the name Bodies in Motion.

 Spiritual conversion

-In 1982 after the death of Hinton's mother, her life changed with a born again experience with Christ.
+After the death of Hinton's mother in 1982, Hinton's life changed with a born again experience with Christ.
 She walked away from Hollywood connections and pursued her newfound faith.
-Hinton states "I became a miracle junkie, loving a one on one relationship with God, walking in miracles and feeling HIM guiding me.
-Hinton, having never been a part of the music industry, managed three Christian bands that gained mainstream international attention.
+Hinton states "I became a miracle junkie, loving a one-on-one relationship with God, walking in miracles and feeling HIM guiding me."
+Hinton, although never before involved with the music industry, managed three Christian bands that gained mainstream international attention.